Shirotsune/Sudoless-Shutdown/README.md

 # Sudoless-Shutdown

-Well seems like after going through manpages and reading sourcecode I found the solution from where I expected to find it.
-When looking at the solution now, I feel like google was not a strong one this time.
+Well seems like after going through man pages and reading source code, I found the solution from exactly where I expected to find it.
+When looking at the solution; I feel like google was not a strong one.

 It certainly felt refreshing that I did not have to be a slave to google-work-arounds and that the issue was unique enough to not have exisisted in many places, the way how I desired it to be. :)